 We also support sustainable growth and the transition to a decarbonized society by providing insurance underwriting capacities for renewable energy businesses such as solar and wind power companies through specialized products.
 We also make strategic acquisitions of companies with expertise in this area to accelerate our efforts to expand our business in this area.

-With respect to investment and lending, Tokio Marine will not provide new financing for coal fired power generation projects.
-However, as with our underwriting policy, we may take into account individual circumstances when making investment and lending decisions.
+With respect to investment and financing, Tokio Marine will not provide new financing for coal-fired power generation projects or thermal coal mining projects.
+However, as with our insurance underwriting policy, we may grant exceptions for projects with innovative technologies and approaches, such as CCS/CCUS and mixed combustion, after careful consideration, aiming to achieve the goals of the Paris Agreement.

 Products and Services